County of Riverside v. McLaughlin: Opinion of the Court

 In a 5–4 vote, the Court ruled that suspects who are arrested without a warrant must be provided a probable cause hearing within 48 hours of their arrest, but need not have their probable cause hearing as soon as police complete the administrative steps incident to arrest.
 Using the precedent set by the Gerstein case – in which the Supreme Court ruled that Florida's practice of keeping suspects for 30 days without probable cause was unconstitutional – and close interpretation of the Fourth Amendment, they found that the County of Riverside's practice of keeping suspects in lengthy custody without probable cause determination amounted to illegal detention (or held in custody without being charged).
 Illegal detention would unquestionably violate the unreasonable search and seizure clause of the Fourth Amendment.
 Withholding probable cause determinations from suspects for longer than 48 hours after arrest, absent exigent circumstances, would violate the Fourth Amendment.

 Justice O'Connor, joined by Chief Justice Rehinquist and Justices White, Kennedy and Souter, wrote the opinion of the Court, and cautioned, however, that:

-This is not to say that the probable cause determination in a particular case passes constitutional muster simply because it is provided within 48 hours.
-Such a hearing may nonetheless violate Gerstein if the arrested individual can prove that his or her probable cause determination was delayed unreasonably.
-Examples of unreasonable delay are delays for the purpose of gathering additional evidence to justify the arrest, a delay motivated by ill will against the arrested individual, or delay for delay's sake.
-In evaluating whether the delay in a particular case is unreasonable, however, courts must allow a substantial degree of flexibility.
-Courts cannot ignore the often unavoidable delays in transporting arrested persons from one facility to another, handling late-night bookings where no magistrate is readily available, obtaining the presence of an arresting officer who may be busy processing other suspects or securing the premises of an arrest, and other practical realities.